setavenger/blindbit-oracle/README.md

 - [ ] Future non priority: move tweak computation code into another repo
 - [ ] Convert hardcoded serialisation assertions into constants (?)
 - [ ] Use x-only 32 byte public keys instead of scriptPubKey

+### Low Priority
+- [ ] Index the next couple blocks in mempool
+  - Every 1-3 minute or so?

 ## Endpoints